Six (musical): Production history

-Edinburgh Fringe (2017)
+Edinburgh Festival Fringe (2017)

-The world premiere production of Six took place at the Edinburgh Festival Fringe, as a presentation by the Cambridge University Musical Theatre Society.
-The musical ran from 31 July 2017 until 14 October 2017.
+The first preview performance of Six took place at the ADC Theatre on 31 July 2017, before then debuting at the Edinburgh Festival Fringe, in a presentation by the Cambridge University Musical Theatre Society.
+The musical ran from 3 to 27 August, 2017.
 The cast consisted primarily of students from Cambridge University.
 Megan Gilbert originated the role of Catherine of Aragon, Ash Weir originated Anne Boleyn.
 Holly Musgrave originated the role of Jane Seymour and Oliver Wickham not only originated, but was the first non-binary cast member to play Anna of Cleves.
 Katherine Howard was modelled after Toby Marlow's sister Annabel Marlow, who originated the role.
 Shimali De Silva originated the role of Catherine Parr; she was also the first South Asian cast member to play Catherine Parr.
-The production's run was sold-out, and led to the musical being invited to return to the Edinburgh Fringe in 2018.
+The production's run was sold-out, and led to the musical being invited to return to the Edinburgh Festival Fringe in 2018.
 Although the show did not win any major awards at the Fringe, it received positive reviews and buzz, and expressions of commercial interest.

-Pre-West End tour (2018)
+West End (2017)

 Branding as seen on the Lyric Theatre in London in 2020.

-Following the success of the Edinburgh Fringe production, Marlow and Moss brought Six back to Cambridge, where it attracted the attention of producer Kenny Wax, who went on to partner with George Stiles and Wendy and Andy Barnes, to produce the show.
+Following the success of the Edinburgh Festival Fringe production, Marlow and Moss brought Six back to Cambridge, where it attracted the attention of producer Kenny Wax, who went on to partner with George Stiles and Wendy and Andy Barnes, to produce the show.
 Six had its first professional production at the Arts Theatre in London's West End, for six Monday night performances beginning on 18 December 2017.
 The cast included Renée Lamb as Catherine of Aragon, Christina Modestou as Anne Boleyn, Natalie Paris as Jane Seymour, Genesis Lynea as Anna of Cleves, Aimie Atkinson as Katherine Howard, and Izuka Hoyle as Catherine Parr.

+UK tour (2018)

 Six embarked on a brief tour across the UK between 11 July 2018 and 30 December 2018.
 Paris and Atkinson reprised their roles as Jane Seymour and Katherine Howard, respectively, with Jarnéia Richard-Noel, Millie O'Connell, Alexia McIntosh, and Maiya Quansah-Breed joining the cast.
-The tour included performances at the Norwich Playhouse, and return engagements at the Edinburgh Fringe Festival and the Arts Theatre in London.
+The tour included performances at the Norwich Playhouse, and return engagements at the Edinburgh Festival Fringe and the Arts Theatre in London.